 Marianne Hall, a visual artist based in Albuquerque, NM, draws inspiration from a diverse range of experiences.
 Born and raised in the midst of Detroit's auto industry, Hall earned a BFA in Fibers with honors from Wayne State University.

-While her artistic exploration once took her to various corners of the world, including Japan, Korea, Australia, Europe and North America, Hall's recent works focus on a more introspective narrative.
-She delves into the symbolism of black felt coating fabric inherited from her grandfather, a skilled tailor, intertwining personal heritage with creative expression.
+While her artistic exploration once took her to various corners of the world, including Japan, Korea, Australia, Europe and North America, Hall's recent works focus on a more introspective narrative, intertwining personal heritage with creative expression.
 This exploration serves as a poignant journey and becomes a sanctuary for contemplation and healing, particularly following the loss of her long-time partner to brain cancer.

 Drawing from profound emotions, Hall finds solace and inspiration in the Tibetan Buddhist concept of 'bardo,' the transitional state between death and rebirth.
 This philosophical influence weaves through her recent creations, infusing them with a contemplative and transcendent quality.